DarrenCoppinger/milestone-project-4/README.md

 ### Design
 The style of the site is inspired by the minimalist aesthetic of a modern cocktail club.
 These clubs tend to have dark, cool and simple designs.

-To achieve this the [Bootswatch](https://bootswatch.com/) theme [Lux](https://bootswatch.com/lux/) was used and amended as required to fix the projects requirements.
+To achieve this, the [Bootswatch](https://bootswatch.com/) theme [Lux](https://bootswatch.com/lux/) was used and amended as required to fix the projects requirements.

 #### Frameworks
 For this project the framework [Django](https://www.djangoproject.com/) was used.
 Additionally, [Bootstrap](https://getbootstrap.com/) was used for the design framework.